orinwalker/AspnetMicroservices/README.md

 AspnetMicroservices

 ## Artificial Intelligence
-You may not use this repository for feeding your Artifical Intelligence (AI) or Machine Learning (ML) purposes
+You may not use this repository as a source for your Artifical Intelligence (AI) or Machine Learning (ML) projects.